verbb/snipcart-docs/docs/dev/events.md

 Receives [ShippingRateEvent](https://github.com/workingconcept/snipcart-craft-plugin/blob/master/src/events/ShippingRateEvent.php) with `order` and `package` properties.

 Triggered in response to a `shippingrates.fetch` webhook event, but _before_ shipping rates are requested from a shipping provider.
-This offers a chance to modify the order before shipping rates are requested.
+This offers a chance to modify the order before shipping rates are requested, or do some validation and throw an error by setting the event's `isValid` property to `false` and optionally setting the `errors` property to an array of `['key' => 'error key', 'message' => 'error message']` associative arrays.

 ## Shipping Rate Response